monoclecat/com.unity.perception/CONTRIBUTING.md

 * When finished, select 'EditMode'
 * Click 'Run All'
 * Check for failed tests

-## Local development
-The repository includes a test project for local development located at `Samples~/PerceptionHDRP`.

 ### Suggested IDE Setup
 For closest standards conformity and best experience overall, JetBrains Rider or Visual Studio w/f JetBrains Resharper are suggested.
 For optimal experience, allow navigating to code in all packages included in your project.
 To do so, in your Unity Editor, navigate to `Preferences` → `External Tools` and check `Generate all .csproj files.`